 We are pleased to announce that our integration with JIRA has been updated which brings both TestLodge test management and JIRA issue tracking even closer together.
 We’ve also put together a JIRA test management tool tutorial video to show you how this works.

 How to Create Test Cases in JIRA

 TestLodge is a specifically designed test management tool, while JIRA for all its strengths, is not.
-Therefore, to achieve the best results with your testing, we recommend writing your test cases in TestLodge then using JIRA as your issue tracker.
+Therefore, to achieve the best results with your testing, we recommend writing your test cases in TestLodge then using JIRA from Atlassian as your issue tracker.

 Developed by TestLodge, the integration between both tools provides the following functionality:

 - Linking a JIRA project and a TestLodge project together.

 - Whenever a test case fails in TestLodge, the integration will automatically create an issue in JIRA.